 - Salary Basis

 For each exemption category, there’s an associated job duties test set forth in the FLSA regulations.
 The job duties tests have many detailed components that are specific to each white collar exemption.
 Most exemptions, though, require that the employee regularly exercise discretion and independent judgment in performing her job duties.
 Some states have different duties requirements than those under the FLSA.

 Next, there’s the salary basis test.
 In general, an exempt employee must be paid a fixed salary for certain exemptions.
 That means their salary won’t reduce due to the quality or quantity of work they perform.
 Be sure to check applicable state law as the salary basis requirements may vary.

 With limited exceptions, an exempt employee must be paid a salary that meets the minimum threshold under the FLSA.
 Several states have salary thresholds that are higher than the FLSA, so check the laws in the states where you have employees to make sure you’re getting this right.

-Currently, an employee must make at least $455 a week ($23,660 a year) to meet the salary threshold requirement under the FLSA.
+Under the new overtime rules, an employee must make at least $684 a week ($35,568 a year) to meet the salary threshold requirement under the FLSA.
 An exempt employee generally must be paid the same amount for any week in which the employee performs any work, regardless of the number of days or hours worked.

 What is a Non-Exempt Employee?

 Non-exempt employees must receive at least the minimum wage for all hours worked and overtime pay.
 Generally, employees are considered non-exempt unless an exemption applies.

 Although non-exempt employees typically receive hourly pay, employers can pay them on a salary basis and pay applicable overtime.